So-Lo: "Gratitude" versions

 The 12-inch single release for "Gratitude" used a shorter 4:42 mix, parenthetically named the "Short Version", and the accompanying music video featured an even shorter 4:08 edit.
 Confusingly, CD releases erroneously titled the 5:12 album mix as the "Short Version", while later vinyl reissues replaced the album mix with the 12-inch "Short Version".

 Reissues

-In 2014, Varèse Sarabande reissued So-Lo on CD, with one bonus track.
-In 2022, Rubellan Remasters announced that they would be issuing a remastered version of So-Lo on both colored vinyl and CD, the latter as an expanded edition with five bonus tracks.
+In 2014, So-Lo was reissued on CD by Varèse Sarabande, with one bonus track.
+In 2022, a remaster was issued by Rubellan Remasters as an expanded edition CD with five bonus tracks, as well as a colored vinyl LP.